KULeuven-MICAS/carbonspot/README.md

 ## Carbon Model Description

 The carbon model is developed based upon [ACT](https://dl.acm.org/doi/abs/10.1145/3470496.3527408).
-To estimate the carbon footprint of prior works, we derive the following equations (used in `expr.py`):
+To estimate the carbon footprint of prior works, we adapt its equations and derive the following equations (used in `expr.py`):

 For Continuous-Active (CA) scenario: